silvanagv/node-arguments-lab-web-0716/README.md

 ## Introduction

 You've been hired to enhance security at a major US bank amidst the breach in their database.
-As a security expert you know to that offering users randomly generated passwords will make it hardly for pesky hackers to brute force the attack.
-This app must use command-line interface and be flexible to be used for passwords of different length and for various number of passwords.
+As a security expert you know that offering users randomly generated passwords will make it hard for pesky hackers to brute force the attack.
+This app must use this command-line interface and be flexible to be used for passwords of different length and for various numbers of passwords.

 In this lab, you will pass and access command-line arguments to implement a CLI app which generates random passwords.